strawberryhacker/fat32/README.md

 ## Paths

-When mounting a file system you must specify a path.
-This must be used when accessing the file system.
-For example, if you mount in `usb`, you must use `/usb/path` to access it.
+When mounting a file system you must specify a name.
+If you want to mount multiple file systems e.g. using multiple partitions, you must use unique names.
+The name is used when accessing the file system.
+For example, if you mount in `mnt`, you must use `/mnt/path` to access it.
 The `fat_opendir` supports relative paths.
 You can use both . and .. in the path.
+Note that if you have not opened a directory, the path must be absolute and start with `/`.

 ## Porting